Createdd/Writing/articles/ECommerceShopIntro.md

 >In short, OpenCart is a good platform to get started with.
 Probably not perfect to scale.

 <img src="https://images.unsplash.com/photo-1475650522725-015d35677789?dpr=2&auto=format&fit=crop&w=767&h=511&q=80&cs=tinysrgb&crop=&bg=" alt="pic" height="200"/>
 https://unsplash.com/photos/OCrPJce6GPk

 ## Conclusion

+These are just some examples for frequently used software.

+In my opinion estimated growth is an important factor for choosing your platform.

+As the Jeremy Wong argues in his [article](http://www.websitebuilderexpert.com/best-ecommerce-software/):

+>But what if your business starts to grow?
+Sales volumes are up, new product creations are being demanded from our shoppers, and you now have a lot less time to deal with a lot of operational and administrative issues.
+This is where picking a good ecommerce software with a strong platform will help save your sanity!

+>Self-hosted, open source shopping cart software do have a lot of options for this.
+But if you are looking for similar solutions for hosted shopping carts, Shopify and BigCommerce both have Apps that can be bolted to your online store to “extend” their functionality.
+This will automate a lot of business tasks for you, freeing up your time to address more important issues instead of doing a lot of tasks manually.

+The article really addresses the key aspects.
+In the end, businesses have to weigh price, effort and scalability for their ultimate decision.

 ## Useful links & credits
 - [📄 "Best Ecommerce software" - Jeremy Wong](http://www.websitebuilderexpert.com/best-ecommerce-software/)